Lega Alto Adige Südtirol: Ideology

-LNST presents itself as a party "inspired by the principles of Christianity", representing South Tyroleans, regardless their language or ethnicity, including multilingual people.
+LNAAST/LAAST has presented itself as a party "inspired by the principles of Christianity" and the culture of Mitteleuropa, representing South Tyroleans, regardless their language or ethnicity, including multilingual people.
 In fact, according to its program, the main goals of the party is to enhance the collaboration and the interaction of the three language groups (Italian, German and Ladin) and to legally recognize the reality of multilingual people (i.e. citizens who identify with two linguistic identities).
-The party professes also a libertarian credo and one of its slogans is "less Province, more private", while emphasizing family, education and health-care issues.
+The party, which classifies itself as "neither right-wing nor left-wing", professes also a libertarian credo and one of its slogans is "less Province, more private", while emphasizing family, education and health-care issues.

 Popular support

-The party is a tiny one compared to other "national sections" of Lega Nord.
+The party is a tiny one compared to other "national sections" of Lega Nord / Lega.
 Its results in the Province of Bolzano are shown in the tables below.